The Latest

 GraphicaArtis

-Baby boomers grew up in a midcentury world of plastics, metallics, and futuristic design.
+Baby boomers grew up in a medieval world of plastic, metal, and futuristic layout.

-After growing up in the Mad Men era, many members of this generation built family homes that looked like The Brady Bunch.
+After growing up in the Mad Men technology, many members of this technology built rings of relative homes that gave the impression of The Brady Bunch.

-“But as boomers aged into homeownership, many gravitated back toward natural materials and earthier palettes, pushing against the artificial preferences of the 1950s and early 1960s,” Thornton adds.
+“But as boomers aged into homeowners, many gravitated back toward natural ingredients and earthy palettes, pushing in opposition to the artificial options of the Fifties and early 1960s,” Thornton adds.

 Gen X

-Gen Xers were inundated with 1970s-style earth tones in their youth.
+Gen Xers have been inundated with 1970s fashion earth tones by their youngsters.

-When the latchkey kids of this generation let themselves into their homes, they were surrounded by earth tones.
+When the latchkey kids of this generation let themselves into the house, they were surrounded through earth tones.

 Related Story